Trusted to care in

 When your loved one reaches the end of their life, we support them, and your family, through this emotional time.
 Delivering bespoke, compassionate palliative care, we provide a calm, respectful atmosphere for their final days.Read more

+Our home is designed to the latest dementia standards, with its own café, hair salon, and cinema.
 Mercia Grange is a safe, stimulating environment for residents who live with dementia.
-It’s purpose-built for their needs, using bright colours and clear signage to help them make their way around independently.
-Our music, craft and art sessions promote emotional wellbeing and is proven to help with reminiscence.
+It’s purpose-built for their needs, using bright colours and clear signage to help them make their way around the home independently.

 Our immediate surroundings can have a huge impact on our quality of life, particularly when trying to make sense of the world around us.
 We work with academic partners to create care home environments that help people living with dementia to live as independent and stress-free a life as possible.Read more